wp777/slsg-web/README.md

-# STV Web
+# SLSG Web
-This project contains STV web interface.
+This project contains SLSG web interface (based on https://github.com/wp777/stv-web using https://gist.github.com/0xjac/85097472043b697ab57ba1b1c7530274).

 ## UI development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-This mode is intended for UI development purposes only. **stv-server** is not available in this mode and therefore no server-side computations are available.
+This mode is intended for UI development purposes only. **slsg-server** is not available in this mode and therefore no server-side computations are available.
 ## Build and full development server

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-In this mode **stv-server** is available (it has to be started separately).
+In this mode **slsg-server** is available (it has to be started separately).
 Use `ng build --watch` to enable automatic rebuild on source code changes.

 ## Coding guidelines
 1. Don't commit code that does not compile.